eudoxys/eudoxys.github.io/_posts/2024-10-03-Qdox_released.md

 tags: [Tools]
 ---

-_Eudoxys Sciences releases `qdox` tool to publish Python module documentation_.
+_Eudoxys Sciences releases `qdox` developer tool to publish Python module documentation_.

-The `qdox` tool generates an HTML file from a Python module contents and it's GitHub `README.md` file.
+The `qdox` tool generates an HTML file from a Python module contents and its GitHub `README.md` file.

 The `qdox` command is designed for simple Python projects.
-The formatting is designed to use simple text layout as the input so that the same documentation source can be used for both Python `help()` output and the documentation pages.
+The formatting uses simple text layout as the input so that the same documentation source can be used for both Python `help()` output and the documentation pages.

 The `qdox` command loads the module specified in the `pyproject.toml` file and formats the `__doc__` property of the module as the command line documentation.
 It then formats the python functions and constants, followed by the project metadata.